The Corporate Governance Review: Finland

 Duties of a majority shareholder

 As a rule, shareholders have the right to pursue self-interest (i.e., shareholders are not required to act for the benefit of the company, other shareholders or other persons).
-However, a majority shareholder cannot in any capacity make a decision that would violate the principle of equal treatment.
+However, even a majority shareholder cannot in any capacity make a decision that would violate the principle of equal treatment.

 iii Shareholder activism